 For example, combining incomes could mean higher monthly student loan payments for those on income-driven repayment plans.
 It could also mean having less flexibility for deducting expenses related to medical care.
 The IRS allows taxpayers to deduct medical costs that exceed 7.5% of their adjusted gross income (AGI).
 Filing jointly means the threshold necessary to hit that 7.5% bar is raised.

 Some couples choose to file their taxes separately in a year with high medical bills because the 7.5% bar lowers on one income if only one person paid a substantial amount of medical expenses.
-Though, make sure you understand the other trade-offs involved in making such a decision.
-This can cause you to have different income tax brackets, lose eligibility for some deductions and possibly even for tax credits.
+Make sure you understand the other trade-offs involved in making such a decision.
+This can cause you to have different income tax brackets, lose eligibility for some deductions, and possibly even for tax credits.
 Do the math on what filing jointly looks like vs. filing separately.
 Changing your tax status has several implications you might not readily consider that could harm you more than help.
 Consult a tax professional if you need assistance making this decision.

 Filing One Return Can Cost Less

-If this sounds like a no-brainer, well that’s because it is.
+If this sounds like a no-brainer, well, that’s because it is.
 Filing a single tax return is cheaper than filing two.
 For young couples in uncomplicated tax situations, the savings may not amount to much.
 However, for older couples with more complex tax situations, the savings can easily be worth hundreds of dollars.

 IRA Contribution Rules Change